meilisearch/documentation/learn/advanced/asynchronous_updates.md

 }
 ```

-Later, you use check the request's status one more time.
+Later, you check the request's status one more time.
 It was successfully processed:

 ```json
 {